ryelle/Meetup-Widgets/readme.txt

 For use with a [Meetup.com](http://meetup.com) group.

-This plugin creates two widgets: one a list of events from a meetup group (by ID or URL name, for multiple groups use IDs); the other shows details about single event (by ID) with a link to RSVP - using OAuth if keys are specified, otherwise just a link to the event on meetup.com.
-Does require at least an API key (which it asks for on the settings page).
+This plugin creates three widgets:

+1. A list of events from a meetup group (by ID or URL name, for multiple groups use IDs)
+2. Details of a single event (by ID) with a link to RSVP - using OAuth if enabled & keys are specified, otherwise just a link to the event on meetup.com.

 == Installation ==

 1. Extract `meetup-widgets.zip` to `meetup-widgets` & Upload that folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Set up your API key (and optional OAuth key & secret) in your General Settings screen.
+3. Set up your API key (and optional OAuth key & secret) in your General Settings screen.
-1. Use your new widgets!
+4. Use your new widgets!

 == Frequently Asked Questions ==